g-a-borrero/cosmos/Skills/Survival/index.md

 ## Natural

-When people think of Survival skills, they imagine someone making a lean-to I'm the middle of nowhere.
+When people think of Survival skills, they imagine someone making a lean-to in the middle of nowhere.

 ## Space